xian-network/docs/src/bounty-program.md

 🚨 **Minimum Viable Products (MVPs) and partially completed projects may qualify for a fraction of the bounty reward, subject to community and team review.**

+💬 Q: What if multiple developers work on the same project?
+The bounty goes to the best, most complete, and first fully deployed solution.
+However, we may reward other implementations based on their quality, uniqueness, and impact.
+If multiple projects are valuable, the bounty may be distributed proportionally.

 ### **Vesting Schedule:**

 - 40% of the bounty is **paid out on delivery**